 Choose The Right Mat Board And Frame

-When it comes to matting and framing art prints, it is essential to choose the right mat and frame.
-The right mat can complement the artwork, while the wrong frame can overpower the artwork or make it look dated.
+When it comes to matting and framing art prints, it is important to choose the right mat and frame.
+The right mat can complement the artwork, while the wrong frame can overpower it or make it look dated.

 Choosing the Right Mat

-When choosing a mat board, it is vital to consider the mat’s color, texture, and thickness.
-The mat color should complement the colors in the artwork, while the texture should be subtle enough that it does not distract from the artwork.
+When choosing a mat board, it is essential to consider its color, texture, and thickness.
+The mat color should complement the colors in the artwork, while the texture should be subtle enough not to distract from the artwork.
 The mat’s thickness should be enough to create a border around the artwork but not so thick that it overpowers the artwork.

 Choosing the Right Frame